If you want your sales team to drive lasting growth for your company, you can’t rely on getting lucky with the leads you generate.

 Marketing teams usually have a library of content mapped out to topic categories, pain points, buyer’s journey, or a combination of these.

 They already use this content to drive demand for products your sales team is selling.
-This is an invaluable arsenal of tools to close deals and bring the marketing and sales team together.
+This is an invaluable arsenal of tools for closing sales deals and bringing the marketing and sales team together.

 Your sales team can use content created by the marketing team, such as: